letrunghieu/favicon/README.md

 ## Installation

 We need [PHP imagick extension](http://php.net/manual/en/book.imagick.php) or [PHP GD extension](http://php.net/manual/en/book.image.php) for generating images.
-By default, the Imagick extension is loaded, if you cannot install it, you can switch to using GD via command line option.
+By default, the Imagick extension is loaded, if you cannot install it, you can switch to using GD ~~via command line option~~ if available.

 You will need (Composer)[] to use this package.
 After install Composer, add this dependency into your `composer.json` file.